 Bear in mind that there isn’t a 100% secure device or operating system.
 Android viruses are by no means as prevalent as media outlets want you to believe, and your device is much more at risk of theft than it is a virus.

-But it is true, Android viruses do exist, and some caution has to be taken when installing non-official apps, as there are a lot of Android apps with virus.
+But it is true, that Android viruses do exist, and some caution has to be taken when installing non-official apps, as there are a lot of Android apps with viruses.

 Also, bypassing suspect webpages to avoid android malware from websites is a wise move.
 So, do you need an Android Virus Checker?
 Despite the efficiency of Android’s own native malware scanner, a decent third-party antivirus app can provide you some extra peace of mind.